allespin/secure-auth-system/README.md

 # 🔐 Login & user register system — English

-A complete authentication system built in Python, available a web app via Flask.
-Supports user registration, secure login, and password recovery through an 8-character token.
+Authentication system developed with Python and Flask as a web application.
+The application provides user registration, secure login, password recovery through an 8-character token, and authenticated session management.
-Passwords are stored with SHA-256 hashing and brute-force protection locks the account after 3 failed attempts.
-The web interface features a terminal-style theme, REST API communication, and authenticated sessions.

----
+The project implements common web security practices, including brute-force protection, temporary account lockout after multiple failed login attempts, and secure credential storage using bcrypt with automatic salting.
+Communication between the frontend and backend is handled through a REST API.

+The interface was designed with a terminal-inspired aesthetic, combining a distinctive visual identity, responsiveness, and usability.

+📸 Preview

 ## ✨ Features